Eric-Song-Nop/cire/README.md

 The workflow:
 1. Run LSIF/SCIP generator to create index files for your project
 2. Cire processes source code and separates block comments from code
-3. Apply Tree-sitter for highlighting and SCIP for LSP information
+3. Apply Tree-sitter for syntax analysis and SCIP for LSP information
-4. Generate intermediate representation with all highlighting and LSP data
+4. Generate intermediate representation with all analysis and LSP data
 5. Create final static website files

 ## Installation